kubernetes/enhancements/keps/sig-multicluster/5339-clusterprofile-plugin-credentials/README.md

 #### Cluster Data

-The Cluster structure for the exec defined in KEP 541, [implemented in k/k](https://github.com/kubernetes/kubernetes/blob/a34c07971b610eb33908a743eadb4c61beeecc50/staging/src/k8s.io/client-go/pkg/apis/clientauthentication/types.go#L73-L80) assumes the following:
+The Cluster structure for the exec defined in KEP 541, [implemented in k/client-go](https://github.com/kubernetes/client-go/blob/master/tools/clientcmd/api/types.go#L69-L106) assumes the following:

 ```
 type Cluster struct {
+	// LocationOfOrigin indicates where this object came from.
+It is used for round tripping config post-merge, but never serialized.
+	// +k8s:conversion-gen=false
+	LocationOfOrigin string `json:"-"`
 	// Server is the address of the kubernetes cluster (https://hostname:port).
 	Server string `json:"server"`
-	// TLSServerName is passed to the server for SNI and is used in the client to
-	// check server certificates against.
-If ServerName is empty, the hostname
-	// used to contact the server is used.
+	// TLSServerName is used to check server certificate.
+If TLSServerName is empty, the hostname used to contact the server is used.
 	// +optional
 	TLSServerName string `json:"tls-server-name,omitempty"`
 	// InsecureSkipTLSVerify skips the validity check for the server's certificate.
-	// This will make your HTTPS connections insecure.
+This will make your HTTPS connections insecure.
 	// +optional
 	InsecureSkipTLSVerify bool `json:"insecure-skip-tls-verify,omitempty"`
-	// CAData contains PEM-encoded certificate authority certificates.
-	// If empty, system roots should be used.
-	// +listType=atomic
+	// CertificateAuthority is the path to a cert file for the certificate authority.
 	// +optional
+	CertificateAuthority string `json:"certificate-authority,omitempty"`
+	// CertificateAuthorityData contains PEM-encoded certificate authority certificates.
+Overrides CertificateAuthority
+	// +optional
 	CertificateAuthorityData []byte `json:"certificate-authority-data,omitempty"`
-	// ProxyURL is the URL to the proxy to be used for all requests to this
+	// ProxyURL is the URL to the proxy to be used for all requests made by this
+	// client.
+URLs with "http", "https", and "socks5" schemes are supported.
+If
+	// this configuration is not provided or the empty string, the client
+	// attempts to construct a proxy configuration from http_proxy and
+	// https_proxy environment variables.
+If these environment variables are not
+	// set, the client does not attempt to proxy requests.
+	//
+	// socks5 proxying does not currently support spdy streaming endpoints (exec,
-	// cluster.
+	// attach, port forward).
 	// +optional
 	ProxyURL string `json:"proxy-url,omitempty"`
 	// DisableCompression allows client to opt-out of response compression for all requests to the server.
 This is useful